The Dangers of Changing Employment Terms in Ontario During COVID-19achkarlaw-admin

 These changes have included the reduction of wages, hours, or even the complete removal of certain benefits.
-While many of these changes might only be temporary, employers have in some cases used this time to introduce completely new employment agreements.
+While many of these changes might only be temporary, employers have in some cases used this time to introduce completely new employment contracts.

 The effect of COVID-19 on employers is no secret, having been the main cause of employee layoffs and dismissals due to difficult economic times.
-However, where an employer intends to introduce a new employment agreement, it should be done with great caution for the following reasons:
+However, where an employer intends to introduce a new employment contract, it should be done with great caution for the following reasons:

 While the Government of Ontario has permitted employers to temporarily alter material employment terms such as wages and hours, the Ontario Regulation 228/20 does not necessarily protect against common law constructive dismissal claims.